malishav/OSCOAP/draft-selander-ace-object-security.md

 where:

-* traffic_secret_0 is defined above
+* traffic\_secret\_0 is defined above
 * info = "Party U Key" / "Party U IV" / "Party V Key" / "Party V IV"
 * key_length is the key size of the AEAD algorithm

 The party being initially client will use "Party U" derived key material for Sending and "Party V" derived keying material for receiveing and v.v. for the server.

-With the mandatory OSCOAP algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}), key_length for the keys is 128 bits and key_length for the static IVs is 56 bits.
+With the mandatory OSCOAP algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}), key\_length for the keys is 128 bits and key\_length for the static IVs is 56 bits.

 The context identifier SHALL be unique for all security contexts used by the party being server.
-This can be achieved by the server, or trusted third party, assigns identifiers in a non-colliding way.
+This can be achieved by the server, or trusted third party, assigning identifiers in a non-colliding way.
+TODO: if they change roles, the former client-new server can have 2 contexts with the same cid.
+How to avoid this?

 The size of Cid depends on the number of simultaneous clients, and must be chosen so that the server can uniquely identify the requesting client.
 Cids of different lengths can be used by different clients.
-In the case of an ACE-based authentication and authorization model {{I-D.ietf-ace-oauth-authz}}, the Authorization Server can define the context identifier of all clients, interacting with a particular server, in which case the size of Cid can be proportional to the logarithm of the number of authorized clients.
+In the case of an ACE-based authentication and authorization model {{I-D.ietf-ace-oauth-authz}}, the Authorization Server can define the context identifier of all clients interacting with a particular server, in which case the size of Cid can be proportional to the logarithm of the number of authorized clients.
 It is RECOMMENDED to start assigning Cids of length 1 byte (0x00, 0x01, ..., 0xff), and then when all 1 byte Cids are in use, start handling out Cids with a length of two bytes (0x0000, 0x0001, ..., 0xffff), and so on.
+Note that a Cid with the value 0x00 is considered different from the Cid with the value 0x0000.

-In case of EDHOC, party V (typically the server) can perform this assignment by using the key identifier of its ephemeral public key (kid_ev, using the terminology of {{I-D.selander-ace-cose-ecdhe}}), which is used to label the derived keying material, traffic_secret_0, and, in turn is inherited as identifier of the security context derived from traffic_secret_0.
+In case of EDHOC, party V (typically the server) can use the key identifier of its ephemeral public key (kid\_ev in {{I-D.selander-ace-cose-ecdhe}}) to label the derived keying material, traffic\_secret\_0, and to identify the security context derived from traffic\_secret\_0.
+In this case, Cid would be assigned the value kid\_ev.

 Alternatively, the derivation scheme above MAY be used to derive a random context identifier (using info = "Context Identifier" and the key-length SHALL be sufficiently long to make accidental collisions highly unlikely given the number of security contexts being derived in this way.